MrTrompet/Higgs-X-G.A.M.E/README.md

 To deploy on Railway:

 Create an account on Railway and set up a new project.

 Link your GitHub repository (where you pushed Higgs X) to Railway.

 Configure environment variables in Railway's dashboard (e.g., TELEGRAM_TOKEN, TELEGRAM_CHAT_ID, OPENAI_API_KEY, SYMBOL, TIMEFRAME, etc.).

 Railway will automatically build and deploy your project using higgsx.py as the entry point, which starts the Telegram bot loop and market monitoring loop.

 Telegram Integration (Telegram Section)

 Our agent uses Telegram to send market signals and respond to user messages.

 How to set up Telegram:

-Open Telegram and search for BotFather.
+# Open Telegram and search for BotFather.

 Start a conversation with BotFather and use the /newbot command to create your bot.
 Follow the instructions to obtain your Telegram API Token.

 In a group or private chat, obtain the Chat ID (you can use tools or send a test message and inspect the update).
 Set these values as environment variables in Railway:
 TELEGRAM_TOKEN
 TELEGRAM_CHAT_ID
 The telegram_plugin.py handles the connection: it listens for messages, generates charts on demand, and sends alerts.

-Personalization and Agent Personality
+# Personalization and Agent Personality

 Higgs is designed to be highly customizable.
 You can modify the agent’s personality—how it speaks to users, tags them with their @username, or even add fun narratives (for example, as a scientist, a doctor, or any character you desire).
 This personalization is integrated into the message handling logic, allowing you to adjust the tone, style, and overall narrative to suit your audience.

-Final Words
+Final Words.

 Higgs X is a project built entirely by me at Ulu Labs.
 I developed it using a low-resource computer, with borrowed internet, and even under governmental censorship of artificial intelligences.
 Despite these challenges, I managed to create an autonomous trading agent by leveraging the modular structure of the GAME SDK and extending it with custom plugins for technical analysis (leveraging CoinGecko) and Telegram integration.
 Whether you're just starting or you're an advanced trader, Higgs is designed to guide you through market movements with clarity and simplicity.

 Happy coding and let curiosity lead your journey!